Ninja4Panda/My-Website/README.md

 - [ ] Dead players operation

+- [ ] Test for disconnecting players that trys to change the img.id to alive from dead

 - [x] Implement nurse logic *12/09/2020*
 - Nurse finds out the potenially dead person in game.votes when he still has a revive potion